Dominion Voting tells Facebook, Parler and other social media sites to preserve posts for lawsuits

 Facebook, Twitter and YouTube all have policies against spreading election-related misinformation.
 They have been removing — with varying degrees of success — posts falsely suggesting the election had been rigged since the baseless rumors began spreading in November.
 Parler was effectively knocked offline in January when Amazon, Apple and Google stopped providing it technical services for violating their policies against online posts that incite violence.

 Facebook, Twitter, YouTube and Parler did not immediately respond to requests for comment on the demands to preserve posts.
 Often material will remain in the company’s servers even if it has been deleted off their sites.
-Trump’s tweets, which are no longer visible on Twitter after he was banned last month, have also been archived by many independent organizations.
+Trump’s tweets, which are no longer visible on Twitter after he the former president was banned last month, have also been archived by many independent organizations.

 “We respectfully request that YouTube preserve and retain all posts, messages, documents, data, and electronically stored information relating in any way to Dominion or the disinformation campaign referenced above,” Dominion wrote to the Google-owned video streaming company.
 “This preservation request applies to posts and comments about Dominion that YouTube has removed for violating its terms of use.”

-Trump and his supporters attempted to sow doubt in the 2020 presidential election after Democrat Joe Biden won.
+Trump and his supporters attempted to sow doubt in the 2020 presidential election after Joe Biden won.
 The false rhetoric suggested Democrats had tried to “steal” the election and used rigged voting machines to do so.
 The baseless claims damaged Dominion’s reputation and business, the company said in its lawsuit against Giuliani.

 What you need to know about Dominion, the company that Trump and his lawyers baselessly claim ‘stole’ the election

-Dominion’s attempt to preserve the social media posts points to how critical the sites have been in allowing election disinformation to spread online, a concern lawmakers are probing after the Jan.
+Lawmakers are probing the role of social media sites in the spread of election disinformation after the Jan.
 6 attack on the U.S. Capitol.
 Despite the big social media companies enacting policies and employing thousands of moderators to keep misinformation offline, the baseless claims still pick up steam and spread — often reaching thousands or millions of people before they are pulled offline.

-Powell has been banned from Twitter, as has former national security adviser Michael Flynn.